Macil/factorio-abbreviate-number/README.md

 # factorio-abbreviate-number

-This is a Deno library for abbreviating numbers in the style Factorio does.
+This is a Deno and Node JS/TS library for abbreviating numbers in the style Factorio does.

 Numbers are abbreviated with a suffix for the order of magnitude (k, M, G) if they're great enough.
 One fraction digit is only shown if there are fewer than 2